Artanemus/SCM_BuildMeAClub-R/BMAC_SCRIPTS/ReadMe.md

 This script will assign the DBVersion, Major and Minor fields, to reflect the current SCM DB build version.
 Typically this script is the last script to run.

-The following example creates a SwimClubMeet 1.5 database.
+> The following example creates a SwimClubMeet 1.5.0 database.
 SCMSystemID must equal 1.
-The field 'Minor' isn't being used by SCM and should be set to 0.

 ~~~,T-SQL
 USE [SwimClubMeet]